AdobeXD/plugin-samples/reference/uxp/module/storage.md

 <a name="module-storage-entry-delete" id="module-storage-entry-delete"></a>

 #### entry.delete() ⇒ `Promise`
 Removes this entry from the file system.
-If the entry is a folder, all the contents will also be removed.
+If the entry is a folder, you must remove the files inside before removing the folder.

 **Kind**: instance method of [`Entry`](#module-storage-entry) **Since**: XD 13